Kigelia: Uses

 Traditionally, the tree has been used by local African tribes in the belief that the plant is useful as a therapy for various disorders.
 The tree components contain diverse phytochemicals, including phenols, coumarins, sterols, triterpenes, diterpenes, unsaturated fatty acids, quinones, iridoids, alkanes, and esters.

 In Botswana, the timber is used for makoros, yokes and oars.
-More generally, it is an also used for fuel and the construction of canoes, planking, fence posts, as well as crafting various household items such as containers, musical instruments, furniture, and tool handles.
+More generally, it is also used as fuel and for the construction of canoes, planks, fence posts, as well as crafting various household items such as containers, musical instruments, furnitures, and tool handles.
 Branches are also used for making bows.
 Both the wood and fruit are carved into objects like traps, toys, and dining utensils, while the wood also provides fuel.
 The tannin-rich fruit pulp yields a black dye for colouring and dying purposes.
 Early use of the wood for wedge-shaped tools was discovered at Kalambo Falls, Zambia, dating to between 390,000 and 324,000 years ago.

-Around Mount Kenya, especially among the Kikuyu, Embu and the Akamba, the dried fruit are used to make an alcoholic mead beverage (muratina in Kikuyu).
+Around Mount Kenya, especially among the Kikuyu, Embu and the Akamba, the dried fruit are used to make an alcoholic mead beverage (muratina in Kikuyu and Embu).
 The harvested fruit is split into two along the grain, and soaked to make it less bitter, before being dried in the sun.
 Cane sugar is then added to the fruit pieces.
 The fruit are fermented for anywhere between two and four days in a warm environment, with the final ethanol content being between 3 and 6%.

 The tree is widely grown as an ornamental tree in tropical regions for its decorative flowers and unusual fruit.

 Kigelia africana also holds significant cultural and spiritual importance for many African communities.
-The tree is believed to be sacred, and the fruit are widely traded in local markets as talismans believed to bring good luck in many different situations.
+The tree is held to be sacred, and the fruit are widely traded in local markets as talismans that are thought to bring good luck in many different situations.